Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: System Model

-where $c_{im}(t)$ is the coverage indicator variable; if user $m$ communicates with UAV $i$, then $c_{im}(t)=1$, otherwise $c_{im}(t)=0$.
-The throughput of UAV $i$ at time $t$ is $Th_i(t)$, and the network throughput is the sum of A2A and A2G throughputs:
+where $c_{im}(t)$ is the coverage indicator variable.
+If GU $m$ communicates with UAV $i$, then $c_{im}(t)=1$; otherwise, $c_{im}(t)=0$.
+The throughput of UAV $i$ at time $t$ is $Th_i(t)$, and the network throughput is the sum of U2U and U2G throughputs: